Greatest Hits (Phil Ochs album): Cover

 The cover of the album is an homage to Elvis Presley's 1959 album 50,000,000 Elvis Fans Can't Be Wrong.
 The back cover of Greatest Hits featured the phrase "50 Phil Ochs Fans Can't Be Wrong".
 Ochs wore a gold lamé suit inspired by similar suits made famous by Presley, and hired Nudie Cohn, who made Presley's suits, to make his.

 During his show at Carnegie Hall, which was recorded to be released as a live album, Ochs told the audience a story explaining his choice to wear the suit.
 He told them he had died in Chicago, in reference to the violence he witnessed during the protests at the 1968 Democratic National Convention.
-He said God gave him a chance to come back to earth as anyone he wanted and Ochs chose Presley.
-He added that if there was any hope for America it "relies on getting Elvis Presley to become Che Guevara".
+He said God gave him a chance to come back to earth as anyone he wanted and Ochs chose Presley, adding that if there was any hope for America it "relies on getting Elvis Presley to become Che Guevara".
 The suit is now part of the Phil Ochs archives at the Woody Guthrie Center in Tulsa, Oklahoma.